Flowductive/easy-firebase/README.md

  if let error = error {
    // ...
  } else if let suggestion = suggestion {
-   // Username taken, provide the user with this suggestion.
+   // Username taken, provide the user with an available username suggestion.
  } else {
    // Success!
 Username changed.
  }